-- A. What is the rationale for changing the rules instead of leaving them as currently written? - The rationale for changing these rules is to create greater consistency in the employment practices and standards required of all marihuana businesses.
-This cannot be done with the rules as currently written. - 8.
-Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.
+A. What is the rationale for changing the rules instead of leaving them as currently written?

+The rationale for creating these rules is because there are currently no administrative rules that cover this topic.

+8. Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.